 So today we’re going to talk about a subject that kind of drives us crazy: acoustical doors.

-In our experience over the years, we we’ve designed a lot of projects.
+In our experience over the years, we’ve designed a lot of projects.
 We’ve worked on many projects that called for the use of acoustical doors.
 Quite often, acoustical doors don’t work properly in the field.
 The ones that we specify are magnetically sealed, and they tend to work quite well.
 The ones that are compression sealed, however, do not.

 Most recently I was asked by an architect to do some testing on a project that we did not design.
 There was a compression sealed door substituted for a magnetically sealed door.
 It was testing at NIC 38 but it was supposed to be a NIC 50.
 Why was that?
 Well, the door simply could not get enough compression to seal the seals.